 “Black women have very real reasons why they’re afraid of calling,” says Flowers.
 “They call the police and then they’re abused themselves.”

-Flowers references stories like that of Sandra Bland, pulled over in 2015 for failing to use a turn signal.
+Flowers says we need only look at stories like Sandra Bland's, who was pulled over in 2015 for failing to use a turn signal.
 An officer slammed her onto the ground while trying to arrest her after the officer said she became combative.
 Bland was found three days later hanging in her jail cell.
 Her death was ruled a suicide, but family members cried foul, saying she would never have taken her own life.

 Sign up for emails